Free KCSA Mock Exam Sample Questions

 Incorrect.
 RBAC is the standard; ABAC is rarely used in production due to complexity.

-3. C RBAC is simpler to understand and manage because it groups permissions into predefined roles
+3. C RBAC groups permissions into predefined roles

 Correct.
 RBAC abstracts permissions into reusable roles (ClusterRole, Role) and bindings, making policies easier to understand and maintain at scale compared to ABAC's attribute-based matching.